NaveenakrishnanS/Double_Encryption/README.md

                                  2.Use of only a short key in the entire process 3.One of the best methods to use if the system cannot use any complicated coding techniques 4.Requires few computing resources

+#Symmetric Encryption:

+Symmetric encryption is a type of encryption where only one key (a secret key) is used to both encrypt and decrypt electronic information.
+The entities communicating via symmetric encryption must exchange the key so that it can be used in the decryption process.
+This encryption method differs from asymmetric encryption where a pair of keys, one public and one private, is used to encrypt and decrypt messages.